/* * external links open in new window */

 AAdvantage Executive Platinum: 11 miles per dollar

-Example: I’m flying to Spain for work in April.
-The base fare is $536 so I’ll earn 4,288 loyalty points for that flight with the 8-mile multiplier for platinum status.
+Example: If the base fare for a flight is $500, that equals 4,000 loyalty points for that flight with the 8-mile multiplier for platinum status.

 This handy pie chart breaks down the percentage of how I earned American Airlines AAdvantage Platinum status.
 I earned 79,369 loyalty points through flights (44%; 34,357 loyalty points), credit card spending (24%; 18,687 loyalty points), hotels booked through American Airlines (26%; 20,520 loyalty points) and shopping through their eShopping portal (5%; 4,096 loyalty points).